giulianopz/giulianopz.github.io/_posts/2026-08-14-against-llms-doomerism.md

 - [Reflections on Trusting Trust, Ken Thompson](https://dl.acm.org/doi/epdf/10.1145/358198.358210)
 - [Tools for Conviviality, Ivan Illich](https://www.davidtinapple.com/illich/1973_tools_for_convivality.html)

-A critical view of LLMs does not downplay the scientific significance of their discovery; their success is a severe comment on how most of linguistics has ignored probabilistic approaches to the study of language.
+A critical view of LLMs does not downplay the scientific significance of their discovery; their success is a severe comment on how most of linguistics has ignored probabilistic approaches to the study of language (Mr. Chomsky, the eminent scholar and imaginary anarchist, is not [blame](https://global.oup.com/academic/product/the-linguistics-wars-9780199740338) only for being friend with Epstein and Bannon).

 Instead, it should protect people (programmers and non-programmers) from cognitively surrendering to a consensual hallucination that presents LLMs as a God-like [Logos](https://en.wikipedia.org/wiki/Logos_(Christianity)) (an infinite wording that generates all the reality).